This week we covered the followig news stories.

 The California Business Comeback Guide

-California Governor’s Office of Business and Economic Development (Go-Biz) has published ‘California Business Comeback guide that contains rich information about funding opportunities, relief programs, and incentives that businesses in California can avail.
+California Governor’s Office of Business and Economic Development (Go-Biz) has published ‘The California Business Comeback guide, which contains rich information about funding opportunities, relief programs, and incentives that businesses in California can avail of.

 $44M Wind Farm

 A leading infrastructure company called “Infrastructure and Energy Alternatives, Inc.” announced one of its subsidiaries.
 White Construction will build a $44 million, 60 MW utility-scale wind farm in Riverside County, California.
-The project is expected to commence in the first quarter of 2022, with a targeted completion by the first quarter of 2023.
+The project is expected to commence in the first quarter of 2022, with targeted completion by the first quarter of 2023.

-The project comprises of:
+The project comprises:

 - Fifteen wind turbines